SilenNaihin/gsheets-scripts/README.md

 ### NOTE: Every time you reorder rows, delete a row, or refresh/reopen the spreadsheet the cells will rerun.
 Ensure that you crtl+c then crtl+shit+v to just paste the content of the cells without the formulas once they are done.

-Here's a link to an example spreadhseet you can use: https://docs.google.com/spreadsheets/d/1mGNvG-PXau_HDDUIhUJe0kngPsxQQTnRr7O5KLZcDp0/edit#gid=1319185277
+Here's a link to an example spreadsheet you can copy and use yourself : https://docs.google.com/spreadsheets/d/1mGNvG-PXau_HDDUIhUJe0kngPsxQQTnRr7O5KLZcDp0